chihacknight/chihacknight.org/_posts/events/2015-11-10-cryptoparty-digital-security-for-everyone.md

 ---

-**Bonus** After her talk, Jennifer will be hold a cryptoparty at Chi Hack Night!
+**Bonus** After her talk, Jennifer will hold a cryptoparty at Chi Hack Night!

 **Bring snacks!** If you're looking for a new way to contribute to our group, feel free to bring snacks to share!
 Snack providers will receive hugs and [stickers](https://twitter.com/derekeder/status/628639976058585088)!